 Work indvidually or with a partner.
 You must create 2 or more patterns using food.
 THIS IS FOR MARKS

-1) Pick up a cereal mix
+1) Pick up a snack bag (candy or cereal)

 2) Pick a plain background.
 Make sure your food doesn't blend in with the paper.
 Feel free to try different coloured backgrounds.
 Recycle when finished